metabase/metabase/docs/installation-and-operation/serialization.md

 For example, to duplicate a collection that contains _only_ questions that are built directly on raw data (not on models or other saved questions), you can use a process like this:

 1. In Metabase, create a "template" collection that contains the items you'd like to duplicate.
 2. Export the template collection.
 The YAML files for template questions in the export will have their own Entity IDs and reference the entity ID of the template collection.
-You'll need to change that.
 3. In Metabase, create a new collection which will serve as the target for duplicated items.
 4. Export the new collection.
 This will let you get its entity ID.
 5. Get the entity ID of the new collection from its export.